-The chief concerns indicated in the US State Department travel advisory included criminal victimization and COVID infection.
-Our chief precautions to mitigate risks of crime will be 1) remaining together as an intact group, 2) transporting during daylight hours via chartered bus service for all travel and activity occurring away from the Rancho Margot campus, 3) practicing vigilant situational awareness for any indication of possible trouble, and 4) keeping in contact via cell and whatsapp with instructors and On Call International.
+The chief concerns indicated in the US State Department travel advisory included petty criminal victimization.
+Our chief precautions to mitigate risks of crime will be 1) remaining together as an intact group, 2) transporting during daylight hours via chartered bus service for all travel and activity occurring away from the Rancho Margot campus, 3) practicing vigilant situational awareness for any indication of possible trouble, and 4) keeping in contact via whatsapp with instructors and On Call International.
 Additionally, while on RM property, students will travel and participate in pairs or larger groups.
-In the event of an emergency or anytime assistance is required, go directly to the Rancho Margot reception office.

-Faculty will have international cellphone coverage to maintain communications with our designated UTSA Contact, Rancho Margot, On Call International (OCI), and the US Embassy as needed.
+In the event of an emergency or any time assistance is required, go directly to the Rancho Margot reception office.
+Faculty will have international cell phone coverage to maintain communications with our designated UTSA Contact, Rancho Margot, On Call International (OCI), and the US Embassy as needed.